 Reaching out for extra support

-There’s no shame in needing additional help or professional support to manage children’s mental health or your own — during the pandemic or at any time.
+There’s no shame in needing additional help or professional support to manage children’s mental health or your own.
 In fact, reaching out for support when it is needed is commendable.

 There are a number of resources that can be useful when children’s mental health is of concern — they’re listed below.
 Your local doctor can also be a valuable support person and offer suggestions or specific professional support as needed.